 - Wear a non-medical mask or face covering that covers your mouth and nose.

-- Present your negative COVID-19 laboratory test result to the airline prior to boarding a flight to Canada.
+- Present your ArriveCAN receipt, proof of vaccination (if applicable), and negative COVID-19 laboratory test result to the airline prior to boarding a flight to Canada.

 - Be ready to pass two health checks: